 ALI South Africa launched its first class in 2003.
-10 Years later, we now have 8 classes and 150 Fellows.
+10 Years later, we have 8 classes and 150 Fellows.
 Nominations for the 9th ALI class closed on 31 October 2013.
 The Selection Committee is currently busy and successful candidates will be notified before the end of January 2014.

-To convene, nurture and inspire a growing network of civic-minded, values-based leaders who are committed to the good society and are prepared to act to promote it.
+To convene, nurture and inspire a growing and influential network of civic-minded, values-based African leaders who are committed to a Good Society and act to promote it.

-ALI SA convenes, supports and inspires new generations of African leaders to step up from success to significance, in recognition of the central role that inspired, compassionate, ethical, courageous and public-spirited leaders must play in imagining and building the good society.
+ALI SA convenes supports and inspires new generations of African leaders to step up from success to significance, in recognition of the central role that inspired, compassionate, ethical, courageous and public-spirited leaders must play in imagining and building a Good Society for all.

 How do you join the ALI SA programme?

 The selection criteria used by ALI SA is a combination of requirements of the Aspen Institute and SA legislation.
 These criteria have been fine-tuned over the last decade.
 Each class comprises about 22 Fellows between the ages of 35—50 years who are already in senior leadership positions.
 They should have influence within their spheres with the freedom to act.